morgen-peschke/trans-factsheet/README.md

       personal details during those interviews
     * The father was also actively contributing to worsening the child's mental health (the son had already attempted suicide in part because of his father, for example)
-    * [Original source](https://www.bccourts.ca/jdb-txt/sc/19/06/2019BCSC0604.htm) in regards to this case, provides more context
+    * [Original source](https://www.bccourts.ca/jdb-txt/sc/19/06/2019BCSC0604.htm) in regard to this case, provides more context
 * **CLAIM: [Anti-gay activist William Whatcott fined $55,000 for misgendering trans activist Morgane Oger](https://vancouversun.com/news/local-news/anti-gay-activist-ordered-to-pay-55000-to-b-c-trans-activist-in-fight-over-hateful-flyer)**
     * Unrelated to C-16, dealt instead with section 7 of British Columbia's